ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 Worker killing policy
 ~~~~~~~~~~~~~~~~~~~~~

-The memory monitor will ensure liveness by having at least one task or actor execute for each caller.
-If the last task of a caller is killed then it will fail the workload.
-Refer to :ref:`how to address memory issues <addressing-memory-issues>` on how to adjust the workload to make it pass when this happens.
-Refer to the :ref:`code example below <last-task-example>` for how this works.
+The memory monitor avoids infinite loops of task retries by ensuring at least one task is able to run for each caller on each node.
+If it is unable to ensure this, the workload will fail with an OOM error.
+Note that this is only an issue for tasks, since the memory monitor will not indefinitely retry actors.
+If the workload fails, refer to :ref:`how to address memory issues <addressing-memory-issues>` on how to adjust the workload to make it pass.
+For code example, see the :ref:`last task <last-task-example>` example below.

 When a worker needs to be killed, the policy first prioritizes tasks that are retriable, i.e. when ``max_retries`` or ``max_restarts`` is > 0.
 This is done to minimize workload failure.